eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

         fullName := name;
     }

-In Ceylon, we don't need to write trivial getters or setters, since the state of a class is always completely abstracted from clients of the class.
+In Ceylon, we don't need to write trival getters or setters which merely mediate access to a field.
+The state of a class is always [completely abstracted](../classes/#abstracting_state_using_attributes) from clients of the class: We can change a value attribute to a getter/setter pair without breaking clients.

 ## Typesafe null and safer type narrowing